 When he’s not reacting to the breakup in the way you hoped he would, it may start to seem like he never loved you at all.
 How guys feel after a relationship ends is a bit of a mystery.
 When you are locked in your room, depressed, with a large tub of ice cream, your ex is probably out there hanging with the boys.
 However, it’s important to note that everyone has a different way of dealing with numbing pain, so they can survive the next day with a smile.

+So, why do breakups hurt guys later after all?
+They can’t be that cold-hearted to not be affected by a terrible separation.
 Unfortunately, there are many misconceptions regarding men and breakups.
-Today we answer the most burning questions that people have regarding guys after a breakup and clear a few of the misconceptions that society has regarding men and breakups.
+Today we answer the most burning questions that people have regarding how men feel after their partner leaves, and we’ll clear a few of the prevalent misconceptions as well.

 Related Reading: How Soon Can You Start Dating Again After a Breakup?